Call us: 0161 832 4451

 Fund accounting in Xero: restricted vs unrestricted income

 The single most important thing the Charity Commission and the SORP (Statement of Recommended Practice) ask for is that you can show how restricted funds were spent on the activities the donor specified.
 A grant from the National Lottery for a youth programme can’t be used to pay the rent on the head office.
-So your accounting system needs to keep restricted, unrestricted and (where relevant) endowment funds separate.
+So your charity accounting software needs to keep restricted, unrestricted and (where relevant) endowment funds separate.

 Xero doesn’t have native fund accounting like a dedicated charity package.
 What it has are tracking categories, and used properly they do the same job.
 We set up a tracking category called “Fund” with options for “Unrestricted – General”, “Restricted – Youth Project”, “Restricted – Building Fund”, “Endowment” and so on.
 Every transaction (income and expense) gets tagged with the relevant fund.
 The Profit and Loss by Tracking Category report then becomes a Statement of Financial Activities (SoFA) by fund, which is the SORP-required format.

 For multi-year restricted grants, the carried-forward balance on each fund needs to be visible.
 Xero’s Balance Sheet by Tracking Category gives you that.
-A capital grant for new equipment that’s released to income over the asset’s useful life is the trickier one – your accountant journals the release each year-end so the Restricted column drops by the right amount and Unrestricted picks it up.
+A capital grant for new equipment that’s released to income over the asset’s useful life is the trickier one: your accountant journals the release each year-end so the Restricted column drops by the right amount and Unrestricted picks it up.

 Gift Aid claims through Xero